What Is Forbearance?

 How Do I Request Mortgage Forbearance?

-If you experience financial hardship due to the coronavirus pandemic, you may have a right to an initial COVID hardship forbearance of up to 180 days.
+If you are experiencing financial hardship due to the coronavirus pandemic, you may have a right to an initial COVID-19 hardship forbearance.
 You also may have the right to one or more extensions of that forbearance.
-If your loan is backed by HUD/FHA, USDA, or VA, the deadline for requesting an initial forbearance is June 30, 2021.
-If your loan is backed by Fannie Mae or Freddie Mac, there is not currently a deadline for requesting an initial forbearance.
 Forbearance is not automatic, you must contact your loan servicer to request forbearance.

-Once you've determined who your loan servicer is, ask them if your mortgage is covered by the CARES Act.
-Homeowners with FHA-insured single family mortgages may be eligible for additional COVID-19 mortgage relief.
+Once you've determined who your loan servicer is, ask them if your mortgage is eligible for forbearance.
 Your servicer will discuss any options with you.
-If your servicer confirms that your loan is not covered under the CARES Act, they are generally still required to discuss relief options with you.
+If your servicer confirms that your loan is not eligible, they are generally still required to discuss other options with you.
 Follow the links below to learn how COVID-19 impacts the process of requesting forbearance, how to prepare for the conversation with your servicer, and important steps to take after you receive forbearance.

 - What You Should Know About Forbearance and COVID-19